ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 * **Ruins main:** The area you first enter after the Demon Ruins bonfire.

   * "Upper" is the floor you begin on.
-  * "Lower" is the floor down the stairs from upper.
+  * "Lower" is the floor down the stairs.

-* **Antechamber:** The area up a different flight of stairs from ruins main lower, with the Old King's Antechamber bonfire.
+* **Antechamber:** The area up the flight of stairs near the Old King's Antechamber bonfire.

-* **Ruins basement:** The area further down from ruins main lower, with a many basilisks and Knight Slayer Tsorig in vanilla.
+* **Ruins basement:** The area further down from ruins main lower, with many basilisks and Knight Slayer Tsorig in vanilla.

 ### Irithyll of the Boreal Valley